What is the Difference Between Attestation and Notarization in Dubai, Abu Dhabi, Sharjah, UAE?

-Whether it is moving to the United Arab Emirates for work, family purposes, education, etc. as a citizen of another country, or moving from the UAE to another country, one of the key processes in getting your documents verified by a series of government and government-sponsored authorities to prove their authenticity.
+Whether it is moving to the United Arab Emirates for work, family purposes, education, etc. as a citizen of another country, or moving from Dubai to another country, one of the key processes in getting your documents verified by a series of government and government-sponsored authorities to prove their authenticity.

-The UAE is a very common and favored destination when it comes to setting up a business, starting a new job, pursuing education, or simply moving with family because it offers a wide variety of opportunities, and the economy is flourishing.
+Dubai is a very common and favored destination when it comes to setting up a business, starting a new job, pursuing education, or simply moving with family because it offers a wide variety of opportunities, and the economy is flourishing.
 This means that there are hundreds and hundreds of people that decide to make a move to begin a better life.
 Owing to the number of immigrants, it is necessary for the government to ensure that only those with the right intentions are allowed in, and the rest are not.
-The same goes for moving from the UAE to another country.
+The same goes for moving from Dubai to another country.

 One of the main procedures to follow post applying for the visa is getting your documents attested.
 However, people often get confused between attestation and notarization, and it is crucial to not mix them up or think that they are the same since that could negatively affect the visa procedure.

 What is Attestation in Dubai, Abu Dhabi, Sharjah, UAE?

 Attestation in Dubai is the process by which certain government and government-sponsored agencies check and verify legal documents to make sure that they are genuine.
 This procedure is necessary, especially when moving to another country on a long-term basis, so the authorities know who you are, what your intentions are, and also, by getting your documents attested, you can legally use them in the country where you are moving to.
 Attestation is a long-drawn process and is slightly complicated, so it is best to hire a service that can make the work easier for you.

 Here are the documents you need to get attested: